Baked Mini Party Sandwiches with Brown Sugar Glaze

 - Preheat oven to 350 degrees.

-- Meanwhile, melt butter in a sauce pan over low heat.
+- Meanwhile, melt butter in a small sauce pan over low heat.
 Stir in remaining glaze ingredients and bring to a low boil.
 Let boil for about 2 minutes or until it begins to thicken slightly.

 - Remove from heat and ladle over the tops of the sandwiches, covering fully.